adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 So as we said before *context* is important but what exactly does context mean?
 It means, to ask the question of *what functionality do we require?* and *then* defining an appropriate *context-specific* solution.

-As an example, imagine you wanted a function to clone an object.
-In this case `Object.create` is a perfect candidate to help us with one rendition of this function as follows:
+Imagine you wanted a function to clone an object.
+In this case `Object.create` is a useful API to create a `cloneObject` function:

 	var lib = {};
 	if(Object.create) {